Get to Know Durham Trails: Ellerbee Creek Trail

 - Please take all trash home with you instead of leaving it in the trash cans.

-- Although our dog parks are closed, dogs are allowed in city parks, as long as they remain on a leash and the owner cleans up after them.
+- Dogs are allowed in city parks, as long as they remain on a leash and the owner cleans up after them.

 - Always follow safety precautions while hiking greenways and trails.